damienleroux/react-redux-universal-hot-example/README.md

 #### Server-side Data Fetching

+The [redux-async-connect](https://www.npmjs.com/package/redux-async-connect) package exposes an API to return promises that need to be fulfilled before a route is rendered.
+It exposes a `<ReduxAsyncConnect />` container, which wraps our render tree on both [server](https://github.com/erikras/react-redux-universal-hot-example/blob/master/src/server.js) and [client](https://github.com/erikras/react-redux-universal-hot-example/blob/master/src/client.js).
+More documentation is available on the [redux-async-connect](https://www.npmjs.com/package/redux-async-connect) page.
 We ask `react-router` for a list of all the routes that match the current request and we check to see if any of the matched routes has a static `fetchData()` function.
 If it does, we pass the redux dispatcher to it and collect the promises returned.
 Those promises will be resolved when each matching route has loaded its necessary data from the API server.

 #### Client Side